 The driver of the pickup, Jose Manuel Lopez-Perez, 25, of Santa Rosa, was charged with two counts of murder Friday when he was arraigned by Sonoma County prosecutors in his bed at Santa Rosa Memorial Hospital.

-Lopez-Perez was driving with a blood alcohol level of more than 0.08 percent, Chief Deputy District Attorney’s Office Brian Staebell said.
+Lopez-Perez was driving with a blood alcohol level of more than the legal limit of 0.08 percent, Chief Deputy District Attorney’s Office Brian Staebell said.
 Lopez-Perez was also convicted of a DUI in 2013, Staebell said.

 Bystanders quickly stopped, pulled an unconscious Adkins from her pink car seat and began performing CPR until first responders took over.

 Others pulled Lopez-Perez from his burning truck.
-Both Adkins and Lopez-Perez were taken to Santa Rosa Memorial Hospital with life-threatening injuries but the 7-year-old was quickly taken to Children’s Hospital Oakland.
+Both Adkins and Lopez-Perez were taken to Santa Rosa Memorial Hospital with life-threatening injuries, but the 7-year-old was quickly flown to Children’s Hospital Oakland.

 Sonoma Valley Fire Chief Steve Akre called the quick action by witnesses “heroic” by giving Adkins a chance at survival, but she did not regain consciousness after the accident.

 Sassarini Elementary School Principal Andrew Ryan sent a letter to parents Friday morning informing them that Adkins had died.
-The school had therapy dogs and support personnel from Social Advocates for Youth at the school Friday to help staff and students “work through their grief,” Ryan said by email.
+Therapy dogs and support personnel from Social Advocates for Youth were at the school Friday to help staff and students “work through their grief,” Ryan said by email.

 A Napa CHP official also confirmed the girl’s death on Friday.

 The mother and daughter have roots in Sonoma Valley, Ryan said earlier this week.
-Soto was Ryan’s student when he was a physical education teacher at Altimira Middle School, he said.
+Soto was Ryan’s student when he was a physical education teacher at Altamira Middle School, he said.

 Soto was a hairstylist at both Beauty N Peace Salon and Crush Beauty Bar in Sonoma.
 She had worked at Crush Beauty Bar since the salon opened nearly two years ago, said Casey Chavez, salon manager and friend.

-Soto is survived by her parents Chuy Soto and Elvia Alvarez and her brothers Benny and Aaron Soto, according to a memorial website.
+Soto is survived by her parents Chuy and Elvia Soto, and her brothers Benny and Aaron Soto, according to a memorial website.
 Adkins is survived by her father Ramon Adkins, who lives in Vallejo.

 The families are raising money for memorial and funeral expenses on two separate fundraising websites.
 Estefania Soto’s family created a YouCaring.com memorial page.
 Ramon Adkins’ family set up a GoFundMe page for Kaliyah Adkins.
-Both families are working together on arrangements but are raising funds separately, said a family friend Sierra Sweeden.
+Both families are working together on arrangements but are raising funds separately, family friend Sierra Sweeden said.

-A public memorial is scheduled for Adkins and Soto Tuesday at Duggan’s Mission Chapel, 525 W. Napa St., Sonoma from 11 a.m. to 1 p.m., Sweeden said.
+A public memorial is scheduled for Adkins and Soto from 11 a.m. to 1 p.m.
+Tuesday at Duggan’s Mission Chapel, 525 West Napa St., Sonoma, Sweeden said.